 Just as other Canadian provinces are struggling with their own drug addiction issues, British Columbia is fighting the devastating Fentanyl drug addiction problem.
-Fentanyl has become a wide spread substitute drug for those seeking some replacement for Oxycodone, Percocet or even Heroin and morphine.
-In the province of British Columbia alone police have reported over 75 deaths linked to Fentanyl overdose.
-This drug has no taste and you cannot detect an odor, it is known to be between 50 and 100 times stronger than morphine.
-The bigger issue is that now other recreational drugs like marijuana, cocaine and even heroin are laced with this medicinal drug.
+Fentanyl has become a widespread substitute drug for those seeking some replacement for Oxycodone, Percocet or even Heroin and morphine.
+In the province of British Columbia alone police have reported over 75 deaths linked to Fentanyl overdoses.
+This drug has no taste and you cannot detect an odour, it is known to be between 50 and 100 times stronger than morphine.
+The bigger issue is that now, other recreational drugs like marijuana, cocaine and even heroin are laced with this medicinal drug.
 This results in very unpredictable consequences; physical and psychological including death.

 The drug is used as a narcotic pain management substance.
 Mainly prescribed after surgery and other medical conditions.
-Some people have real physical disabilities and require a controlled pain management while other procedures are investigated.
+Some people have real physical disabilities and require controlled pain management while other procedures are investigated.
 When the drug is used for a recreational high the results are very different.
-Over time people in BC and across Canada have shifted from drugs such as Marijuana, hashish, cocaine even heroin to more synthetic type substances.
-In the last 10 to 15 years an increase in pharmaceutical drug use for partying or just to deal with unwanted emotional conditions, has increased to an alarming rate.
-Every year there is more deaths related to narcotic pain medications than any other mind altering drug.
+Over time people in BC and across Canada have shifted from drugs such as Marijuana, hashish, cocaine even heroin to more synthetic-type substances.
+In the last 10 to 15 years an increase in pharmaceutical drug use for partying or just to deal with unwanted emotional conditions has increased to an alarming rate.
+Every year there is more deaths related to narcotic pain medications than any other mind-altering drug.